redblaze/node-mysql/README.md

 <a name="row-linksTo"/>
 ### row.linksTo(database_connection, field_name, callback)

-Given a "linksTo" setup in the corresponding "Table" object, the linksTo method on a row pull further relevant data into the row.
+Given a "linksTo" setup in the corresponding "Table" object, row.linksTo pulls further relevant data into the row.

 __Example__